tonyelmore/gcp_lab01/README.md

 * credhub set -n concourse/main/opsman_decryption_passphrase -t value -v SomeDecryptionPassword
 * credhub set -n concourse/main/opsman_user -t user -z opsman -w opsmanpassword

-# How to get Concourse credentials for admin user
+## How to get Concourse credentials for admin user
 * `terraform output concourse_password`
 * BUT - to login to concourse there is a script in control_plane for login_concourse.sh

+## How to use this repo
+* NOTE: You must NOT be on the CoreLogic VPN :-)
+* Run `control-plane/